No. 255 Squadron RAF: Badge and motto

 There is no known record of the squadron having either a badge or a motto during the First World War.
 In 1943, a badge was approved which consisted of a "Panther's face" along with the motto Ad Auroram, (To the break of dawn).

 Mascot

 For much of 1942, the Squadron's mascot was a Bull Mastiff dog called Bruce.
 Bruce was originally owned by Pilot Officer Michael John Mortimer, who was killed on 15 January 1942.
 His brother the Rev. J.L.
 Mortimer, who attended the funeral, gave the dog to Wing Commander Kelly, as Squadron mascot.
-When the squadron moved to North Africa in November 1942 the dog was taken on by No.488 Squadron.
+When the squadron moved to North Africa in November 1942 the dog was taken on by 488 Squadron RNZAF.